stormpath/stormpath-nginx/README.md

 }
 ```

-For requests with a valid Stormpath access token, the plugin will additionally add the HTTP Headers to any forwarded request:
+In this example, nginx will proxy all requests to `http://localhost:3000/`, and additionally, for requests with a valid Stormpath access token, the plugin will add the following HTTP headers:

 * `X-Stormpath-Account-Href` - a URL referencing the authenticated account
 * `X-Stormpath-Application-Href` - a URL referencing the application that the account is bound to